bogedom/calcmyprint-doc/README.md

 # CalcMyPrint Documentation

-This repository contains **documentation, guides, and resources** for [CalcMyPrint](https://calcmyprint.com) – a tool for calculating the cost of 3D printing, managing models, and tracking filament usage.
+This repository contains **documentation, guides, and resources** for [CalcMyPrint](https://calcmyprint.com) – a tool for calculating the cost of 3D printing, managing models.

 ## 🐞 Reporting Bugs and Suggestions
 If you encounter a bug or have an idea for improvement: